-Up to 24 visits in a year for all covered services (except acupuncture) are payable if medically necessary.
-Up to 34 visits in a year for acupuncture services are payable.
+Up to 60 visits in a year for all covered services are payable if medically necessary.
 If additional visits for physical therapy, physical medicine or occupational therapy are needed, pre-service review must be obtained prior to receiving the services.